TheRealAnonymous008/quartz/content/details/psychology/archetypes/Jungian Archetypal Characters.md

 * Note that  these are usually applied in the context of brands but they work just as well for analyzing [[Character Writing|characters]].

 # Primary Archetypes
 * **Self** - the center of the psyche, representing the unity of the conscious and the unconscious.
 It strives for wholeness and integration.
-To create the self -- to **individuate** is to integrate different aspects of one's personality.
+To create the self -- to **individuate** is to integrate different aspects of one's [[personality]].
 * **Persona** - the social mask or facade that an individual projects to others.
 It is a role adopted to fit societal expectations.
 It is not reflective of the real self, and associating with it too much represses individuality.
 * **Shadow** - the unconscious, darker side of the personality containing repressed weaknesses, desires, and instincts.
 It contains what one perceives as negative.
 One must integrate the shadow to grow as a person.
 * **Anima** - the feminine aspect within the male psyche.
 The unconscious female in the male